amawest/amawest/README.md

 Here's some things about me:

 - 🔭 I'm a data scientist at Daybreak (July 2021 - Present)
-- 📝 I write articles on [https://amawest.medium.com/](https://amawest.medium.com/)
+- 🎓 I'm a University of Michigan (BS Economics '20) and University of Virginia (MS Data Science '21) alum
-- 👯 I’m looking to XXX
+- 📝 I write articles at [https://amawest.medium.com/](https://amawest.medium.com/)
 - :brain: XXX
 - 💬 Ask me about XXX
 - 📫 How to reach me **amawest@umich.edu**